The Birthplace of Southern Rock.

-Through Mercer Music at Capricorn, Mercer will put a historically important facility back to work, not just as a museum, but as a tool to advance a vibrant music scene.
+Through Mercer Music at Capricorn, Mercer has put a historically important facility back to work, not just as a museum, but as a tool to advance a vibrant music scene.
 The goal of the project is to leverage Macon’s rich, nationally important music heritage to shape Macon’s music future.
 Mercer Music at Capricorn will have a music incubator for aspiring young musicians, restored and expanded recording studios, offices for arts-related non-profits such as Macon Film Festival, Bragg Jam, and Macon Pops, and space for small concerts.
 It will also house space for special events, educational programs through Mercer’s Townsend School of Music, and a two-story interpretive area that tells the story of Capricorn and Macon’s music heritage through historic artifacts, static exhibits and interactive digital kiosks featuring music, video and text.
 The digital component includes a robust website to enable people who cannot travel to Macon to experience the story of Macon’s music heritage and the impact it had on American culture.
 It will also curate a community-sourced musical archive that will collect stories from the public by allowing users to upload their own photos, videos and stories.

 About the Surrounding Geography.